MrFriendCS/MrFriendCS.github.io/N5-CS-SDD.md

 Before a fixed loop starts, the number of times it will run ***is*** stated.

+Example.
+Display the numbers 0 to 9, ten numbers in total.

 ``` python
 for counter in range(10):
     print(counter)